Sufism: Moinuddin Chishti

 Moinuddin Chishti (1141–1236), known as Gharīb Nawāz ("Benefactor of the Poor"), was the most famous Sufi saint of the Chishti Order.
 Moinuddin Chishti introduced and established the order in the Indian subcontinent.
 The initial spiritual chain or silsila of the Chishti order in India, comprising Moinuddin Chishti, Bakhtiyar Kaki, Baba Farid, Nizamuddin Auliya (each successive person being the disciple of the previous one), constitutes the great Sufi saints of Indian history.
 Moinuddin Chishtī turned towards India, reputedly after a dream in which Muhammad blessed him to do so.
 After a brief stay at Lahore, he reached Ajmer along with Sultan Shahāb-ud-Din Muhammad Ghori, and settled down there.
 In Ajmer, he attracted a substantial following, acquiring a great deal of respect amongst the residents of the city.
-Moinuddin Chishtī practiced the Sufi Sulh-e-Kul (peace to all) concept to promote understanding between Muslims and non-Muslims.
+Moinuddin Chishtī practised the Sufi Sulh-e-Kul (peace to all) concept to promote understanding between Muslims and non-Muslims.

 Bahauddin Naqshband

 Bahauddin Naqshband (1318–1389) was a prominent Sufi master of the 14th century who founded the Naqshbandi Sufi order.
-Born in the village of Qasr-i Hinduvan near Bukhara, Uzbekistan, he was a descendant of the Prophet Muhammad.
+Born in the village of Qasr-i Hinduvan near Bukhara, Uzbekistan, he was a descendant of Muhammad.
 His early life was marked by a deep spiritual inclination.
 He sought out the guidance of renowned Sufi teachers and quickly demonstrated exceptional talent and understanding.
 His primary teacher was Mohammad Baba As-Samasi, who initiated him into the spiritual path.
-His approach to Sufism emphasized inner contemplation, discipline, and a focus on the unseen.
+His approach to Sufism emphasised inner contemplation, discipline, and a focus on the unseen.
 He advocated for a balanced lifestyle, combining spiritual practices with worldly responsibilities.
-His teachings were rooted in the Quran and the Sunnah, and he emphasized the importance of following the example of the Prophet Muhammad.
+His teachings were rooted in the Quran and the Sunnah, and he emphasised the importance of following the example of Muhammad.

 The Naqshbandi order became one of the most influential Sufi orders in Islamic history.
 It spread throughout Central Asia, the Middle East, and eventually to South Asia and the West.
 The order's emphasis on spiritual discipline, inner work, and social engagement resonated with many seekers.